ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Folder names

-Folder names must never contain URL reserved characters.
+Folder names must not contain URL reserved characters.
 Generally, all folder names must only use these characters:

 - uppercase letters
 - lowercase letters